Evidence Level

 2

-Wilt 1999 Cochrane Review (Cochrane Database Syst Rev CD001043)
+Cochrane Review (Cochrane Database Syst Rev CD001043)

 Same Minneapolis VA group that produced the pygeum and saw palmetto Cochrane reviews.
-4 RCTs in 519 men.
+4 clinical trials in 519 men.
 Pooled effect: significant urinary symptom score improvement (WMD favoring beta-sitosterol) and peak urinary flow improvement (~3.91 mL/s WMD).
 No effect on prostate volume.
 Dose range 60-195 mg/day.
 Authors note standardized dose and preparation not clearly established.

 3